 Biographies

-Angelina Peggy Hunt Biography
+Angelina Peggy Hunt Richter Biography

-Angelina Peggy Hunt has danced professionally with children and teachers in Singapore, Australia, Taiwan, Canada, Micronesia, Finland, Brazil, and Hawaii and in many other states in the US.
+Angelina Peggy Hunt Richter has danced professionally with children and teachers in Singapore, Australia, Taiwan, Canada, Micronesia, Finland, Brazil, and Hawaii and in many other states in the US.
 She directed the graduate program in dance education at the University of Hawaii, the dance certification program at Radford University in Virginia and was on the dance faculty at University of North Carolina at Greensboro.
-For the past three years Dr. Hunt has been the key presenter at the International Dance Education Symposium in Taiwan and she regularly presents at national/international conferences.
+For the past three years Dr. Richter has been the key presenter at the International Dance Education Symposium in Taiwan and she regularly presents at national/international conferences.
 She has been a Senior Research Fellow at Nanyang University in Singapore, a Scholar in Residence at the University of Melbourne, Temple University, Columbia Teachers College, and Northern Marians College.
 She has received grants from the National Endowment for the Humanities, State and private foundations.

-Choreography, performance and community involvement play a central role in Dr. Hunt's career.
+Choreography, performance and community involvement play a central role in Dr. Richter's career.
 She is the artistic director of Dancing Earth, and was the artistic director for the UNCG Dance Touring Company (1987-92) that performed for 200,000 children.
 She was the founder and artistic director of Terrestrial Theatre in Michigan for eleven years and was a member of Meredith Monk's “The House” in New York City.
 Her colorful performances have appeared in many venues such as First Night Honolulu, the Kennedy Center in Washington DC, the National Puppetry Festival in Seattle, the American College Dance Festival and in Australia, Singapore, and Micronesia.
-Dr. Hunt received her BA from Goddard College, her MA from Western Michigan University and her Doctorate in Education from the University of North Carolina at Greensboro.
+Dr. Richter received her BA from Goddard College, her MA from Western Michigan University and her Doctorate in Education from the University of North Carolina at Greensboro.

 Dowload PDF of vita